-The Group recorded other operating expenses of approximately HK\$2.9 million for the year ended 31 March 2023, which was mainly attributable to impairment losses on right-of-use assets and intangible assets.
-(2022: approximately HK\$384,000, which was attributable to loss on disposal of a subsidiary).
+The Group recorded other operating expenses of approximately HK\$4.0 million for the year ended 31 March 2025, which was mainly attributable to impairment losses on right-of-use assets and intangible assets.
+(2024: approximately HK\$5.6 million, which represented the impairment losses on right-of-use assets).